The Fitbit Pebble buyout deal is official and it's not good news for Pebble smartwatch owners.

 Bloomberg ran some more specific details this morning: that Fitbit is interested in Pebble's software assets including engineers and that it is not interested in interface or hardware teams.
 Reportedly around 40% of Pebble staff have received job offers in the past week.

-The acquisition would mean Fitbit gaining Pebble's intellectual property and expertise, helping it to broaden its product offering.
+The acquisition means Fitbit gaining is Pebble's intellectual property and expertise, helping it to broaden its product offering.
 So far we've only had one smartwatch from Fitbit, the Blaze, but this would signal more of a move down this road.
 Eric Migicovsky, Pebble's CEO, is said to be headed to Y Combinator, an accelerator, to advise hardware startups.

-We've contacted Fitbit and Pebble for comment, and will update if we hear more.
+We've contacted Fitbit and Pebble for further comments, and will update if we hear more.